theckang/blog/_posts/2015-12-30-remote-spark-jobs-on-yarn.markdown

 date: 2015-12-30T23:18:44-08:00
 ---

 Spark jobs can be run on any cluster managed by Spark's standalone cluster manager, Mesos, or YARN.
-In this post, I'm going to discuss submitting remote Spark jobs to YARN (I consider Spark applications synonymous with Spark jobs).
+In this post, I'm going to discuss submitting remote Spark jobs to YARN.
 Let's talk about a non-remote job submission first.

 # Submit jobs on YARN cluster
 Let's assume you have a YARN cluster set up, and it looks like the following.